 - Or book an exclusive tour with a private guide

 7. Steall Falls, Glen Nevis

 This is another outstanding location in the Fort William, Ben Nevis area.
-With a single drop of 120 metres, Steall is the second highest waterfall in Scotland and all of the UK.
+With a single drop of 120 metres (394 feet), Steall is the second highest waterfall in Scotland and all of the UK.
 That alone should make it worth a detour!

 But the valley where the falls are set, Glen Nevis, was also featured in many Harry Potter films.
 You’ll maybe even see Steall Falls in the background of a Quidditch match and when Harry battles against a dragon in the Goblet of Fire.

 We had to include all 3 lochs in one and you’ll see why.
 All these amazing lakes were used in the last two films, the Deathly Hallows.
 They added natural Highland scenery for the epic ending to the series.

 When Harry, Ron and Hermione escape from Gringotts on the back of a dragon, they fly seemingly all the way from London to Scotland.
 They then take an long dive into a lake as the dragon flies off.
 Different sources say it was Loch Etive or Loch Arkaig used to film their landing.